 Criminal records checks

-We require criminal records checks for a small number of degree programmes that lead to professions working with children or vulnerable adults.
+We require criminal records checks for a small number of degrees that lead to professions working with children or vulnerable adults.

-If you have applied for a degree in one of the following subject areas, you will be asked to disclose whether or not you have any criminal convictions on your UCAS application:
+You will be asked to disclose whether or not you have any criminal convictions on your UCAS application if you have applied for a degree in one of the following subject areas: